team-alembic/ash_authentication/README.md

 the [Ash framework](https://ash-hq.org).
 It is designed to be highly configurable, with sensible defaults covering the most common use-cases.

-## Warning

-This is not beta software, but it is still relatively young, and authentication is a very critical flow in any application, that touches on many aspects of security.
-We highly encourage considering how you configure this package very carefully, and testing its behavior in your own application.
-Those tests will also help ensure that any custom behavior you implement by modifying your resources does not break your authentication flows.
-Even though we do our best to prevent that situation with compile time validations, its not always possible.

 ## Installation

 The package can be installed by adding `ash_authentication` to your list of